 The Medicaid planning process is focused on structuring the ownership of your assets to make certain those assets are not countable as the types of resources that would prevent you from being eligible for Medicaid coverage.
 You can protect much of your property and wealth by making a strategic plan for how your assets will be owned.
 Usually, this involves the creation of irrevocable trusts which you transfer assets into.
 There are also other Medicaid planning techniques your attorney can discuss with you so you can create a comprehensive plan.

 When your assets aren’t counted as resources, you will be able to apply for and get approved for Medicaid when care is needed.
 Medicaid can pay for you to live in a nursing home and you won’t have to spend all of your own money on care.

 There is a catch when it comes to Medicaid planning though.
 The problem is that Medicaid planning generally requires the transfer of assets.
 Centers for Medicare and Medicaid Services does not want you to just give away your assets when you need nursing home care, so there is a five-year lookback period imposed on Medicaid applicants.

 If you made transfers of assets within five years from the time you apply for Medicaid, you can experience a disqualification period.
 This could mean you have to spend some of your personal assets during this time.
 If you plan far enough in advance, however, this does not have to happen to you.

 How can a Tucson Medicaid Planning Lawyer Help?

-A Tucson Medicaid planning lawyer at Kinghorn Heritage Law Group, PLC can provide you with assistance deciding when to make a Medicaid plan and going through the planning process.
+A Tucson Medicaid planning lawyer at Kinghorn Law can provide you with assistance deciding when to make a Medicaid plan and going through the planning process.
 To find out more about how an experienced attorney can help you keep your assets safe and get nursing home care, give us a call at (520) 529-4000 or contact us online today.